MKirollos/Ansible01/README.md

 # Ansible01

-A sample code to issue one command to multiple Cisco devices
+A sample code to issue one command to multiple Cisco devices.

+ssssssssssss
+ssssssssssss